Sámuel Mikoviny: Studies and work

 In 1735, he became a main royal engineer of mining towns (now located in present-day Central Slovakia) and was instructed to found a mining school in Banská Štiavnica (Selmecbánya) which later became the (Mining Academy).
 Mikoviny became the director and the first professor.
 He lectured on mathematics, mechanics, hydraulics, and surveying methods and supervised practical work in land and mine surveying.
 From 1935, he was also a member of the Prussian Academy of Sciences in Berlin.
 He made a significant contribution to the development of mining in Lower Hungary (today in central Slovakia) helping it to achieve a place among the most technically developed industries in Europe at that time.
 He was a leading expert on the construction of water reservoirs, mining machinery, foundries, and mills.
 His chief contribution is a construction of a sophisticated system of reservoirs (tajchy), which drained water from the flooded mines in Banská Štiavnica (Selmecbánya) and provided energy for its local industry.
 He closely collaborated with Maximilian and Joseph Charles Hell.

 He also worked as an engineer and builder of roads and bridges.
 During the Silesian Wars, Empress Maria Theresa of Austria employed him as a military engineer.
 He designed and built defensive and fortification works on the Moravian-Silesian frontier.
 In 1748, he carried out regulation work in the area of Komárom (today Komárom and Komárno), and at the time devoted attention to archaeological research.
 He studied and described the remains of the Roman fortress of Brigetio in Szőny, and made a plan of it.
 Various buildings were erected according to his plans.
 In 1749, he prepared plans for construction of a royal palace in Buda, and carried out preparation of the castle hill and construction of water treatment works for it.
 In 1750, he carried out anti-flooding works on the river Váh (Vág).
 During the works, he became ill and died on 23 March 1750 at a now unknown place on the road from Trenčín (Trencsén) to Banská Štiavnica (Selmecbánya).
 He is buried at an unknown location.

 Legacy

-Mikoviny effectively resolved the energy supply for mining machines in the region of Banská Štiavnica (Selmecbánya) for the 18th, but also for the most of the 19th and the early 20th century.
+Mikoviny effectively resolved the energy supply for mining machines in the region of Banská Štiavnica (Selmecbánya) for the 18th, but also for most of the 19th and the early 20th century.
 The artificial lake system significantly improved and extended by him is today part of UNESCO World Heritage Site.
 It is still in use and supplies the town with drinking water.
 Several Mikoniny's memorials were built in Slovakia and Hungary.
 A Samuel Mikovíni Prize has been presented in Slovakia since 2013, to recognize original developments resulting in significant improvements in science and technology.